 National advertising revenue.
 The \$20.8 million, or 30.4%, increase in national advertising revenue (excluding beverage revenue from NCM LLC's founding members) was due primarily to a 20.5% increase in impressions sold (net of make-good reserve) in the second quarter of 2015, compared to the second quarter of 2014 and an increase in national advertising CPMs (excluding beverage) of 10.6% in the second quarter of 2015, compared to the second quarter of 2014.
 The increase in impressions sold (net of make-good reserve) was driven by an increase in national inventory utilization, which rose from 122.9% for the second quarter of 2014 to 133.3% for the second quarter of 2015, due to an overall expansion of our client base, related in part to the success of our strategy to compete in the national television upfront marketplace.
 National inventory utilization also increased due to a decrease in the length of approximately 50% of our content partner entertainment segments in our FirstLook preshow from two and a half minutes to two minutes in 2015, which contributed to the increase in our utilization by providing up to two additional 30 second national units across approximately 50% of our impression base.
 Inventory utilization is calculated as utilized impressions divided by total advertising impressions, which is based on eleven 30-second salable national advertising units in our pre-show, which can be expanded, should market demand dictate.
-The increase in cinema industry attendance resulting from a stronger film release schedule and the addition of new network affiliates discussed below in "Known Trends and Uncertainties".
+The increase in impressions sold (net of make-good reserve) was also driven by an increase in our network theatre attendance of 9.3% related to an overall increase in cinema industry attendance resulting from a stronger film release schedule and the addition of new network affiliates discussed below in "Known Trends and Uncertainties".
 The increase in CPMs relates primarily to strong scatter market demand combined with limited inventory availability due to our successful upfront sales campaign last year.